Skip to Content

 We learned that families pass down recipes through multiple generations and that being the one who held the recipe secrets was an honor.

 We tried beef, pork, and seafood tacos.
 All different, but all amazing!
 We were even treated with a visit to a tortilla factory, bakery, and ice cream shop to end the day.
-I never expected a food tour to be so great, but it was.
+I never expected a food tour in Puerto Vallarta to be so great, but it was.
 My mouth is still watering talking about it!

 The tour included as much food as you could eat (I had 10 tacos), as well as some photos from our tour and a map of all the restaurants we visited.
 You know, so you can return later!

-I loved this tour and would recommend it to anyone who considers themself a “foodie” (or just a taco lover!)
+I loved this tour and would recommend it to anyone who considers themself a “foodie” (or just a taco lover!).

 12. Day trip to Sayulita